01 of 14

 13 of 14

 There are a number of ways to add eyes to the face of your miniature needle felted dog.
-I used 2mm glass eyes on wire stems for my dog.
+2mm glass eyes on wire stems were used in the dog shown above.
 You could sew or glue on appropriate-sized beads (black works well) or felt black or brown eyes in place on the dog's face using bits of embroidery thread or roving fiber.
 If you use a shiny fiber like silk, the eyes will have a soft glow.

 How to Add Them